Hans-Joachim Bohlmann: Life

 Bohlmann was arrested in October 1977 and in 1979 convicted by the Hamburg Regional Court to five years in prison for 17 cases of damage to public property, 3 cases of damage to private property and one case of cruelty to animals.
 He served the term in full until 6 October 1982.
 After release from prison, Bohlmann resumed vandalism.
 He was then banned from buying acid and instead committed arson at a construction site near Hamburg inflicting damage estimated at 65,000 euros.
 For this crime, the Hamburg Regional Court sentenced him to three years ending on 5 May 1986.
 A part of his pension was seized for the damage done to Ruben's Archduke Albrecht, and in the autumn of 1987 he went for treatment in the psychiatric department of the Hospital Hamburg-Eilbek.

 In March 1988, Bohlmann bought two litres of sulfuric acid and hid them in a park.
 On 20 April 1988, he took a leave from the hospital and the next day splashed acid on three paintings by Albrecht Dürer in Munich's Alte Pinakothek, namely Lamentation for Christ, Paumgartner Altar and Mater Dolarosa inflicting damage estimated at 35 million euros.
 Immediately after the attacks, he was arrested and held in the psychiatric hospital of Haar, Bavaria.
 In 1989 he was convicted by the Munich District Court to a two-year imprisonment, concurrent with treatment as long as necessary in a psychiatric hospital, and in March 1990 transferred to the clinic in Hamburg-Ochsenzoll.
 Bohlmann escaped from the facility in January 1998 and after being at large for two days he was found at a subway station, possibly on the way back to the hospital.
 On 30 July 2001 he escaped again but returned to hospital the next morning.

 In Ochsenzoll he attended art therapy and for nine years painted pictures, almost every day, with a total number of about 1,500.
 In January 2005, more than 16 years after his arrest in Munich, Bohlmann was released to public life.
 On 25 June 2006, in the Rijksmuseum in Amsterdam, he splashed lighter fuel on the painting Banquet of the Amsterdam Civic Guard in Celebration of the Peace of Münster (1648) by Bartholomeus van der Helst and set fire to it.
 Most damage was to the varnish layer.
-Bohlmann was sentenced to 3 years by the court in Amsterdam.
-After serving two-thirds of the sentence, on 24 June 2008 he was released from prison, returned to Hamburg and died there on 19 January 2009 of cancer.